Kernix13/vision-grid-express/README.md

 3. `textContent` is better than `createTextNode` so find & replace all occurrences - issue [#47](https://github.com/Kernix13/vision-grid-express/issues/47)
 4. **BOARD**: addSavedImagesToDom is in thumbnails.js - that does not make sense.
 Either change the file name, or move it to a new file.
 5. **INDEX**: I just noticed that the image card containers have the id of the image in the card - AND - the `<img>` tag on the modal has the same id - everything works but that is probably bad practice.
 I'll have to give the image card a `data-id` attribute which means I'll have to change the function that saves and removes the image/image-card from the DOM
+6. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live
+7. Once I have a font for the _logo_, create a PNG or SVG in Inkscape then generate a full set of favicons and add to project.
+8. Add Prettier package

 ### Stretch or nice-to-haves

 1. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)
 2. **BOARD**: Ability to name/rename board(s) - issue [#45](https://github.com/Kernix13/vision-grid-express/issues/45)
-3. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live

 ### Style Questions (Non-critical)